karliatto/ln-vending/README.md

 Depending on the response you have to connect to device `/dev/pts/4` and send messages to `/dev/pts/5` like:

-Configure your .env file with:
+Configure your .env file with the line below (be carefull not adding `;` at the end of the line):

 ```
 ....